Taniiiishaaa/wine_quality_prediction/README.md

 # Running the Prediction Application without Docker

-To run the prediction application without docker, the following packages are needed Pyspark
+To run the prediction application without docker, the following packages are needed

+# Conclusion

+Utilized AWS EMR to create a Spark cluster for distributed data processing.
+Employed Spark to build a wine quality prediction ML model, leveraging its parallel computing capabilities across multiple EC2 instances for efficient model training.
+Trained the ML model on a dataset of wine features and quality ratings.
+Implemented model saving and loading functionalities to ensure seamless integration into the prediction application.
+Developed an application running on a single EC2 instance to perform wine quality prediction using the trained model.
+# Program Output:
+The application provided predictions for wine quality based on input features, allowing users to assess the quality of wine samples.
+Pyspark
 JAVA JDK
 numpy